SerkanKacar01/WebsiteKANIOU/README.md

 - All email sending functionality is contained in `server/services/email.ts`
 - Email templates are defined as functions that generate HTML content
 - Both the contact and quote request APIs include email notifications
-- Form submissions are still stored in the database even if email sending fails
+- Form submissions are still stored in the database even if email sending fails# SerkanKacar01-WebsiteKANIOU